carblue/acos5/README.md

 		# module, the (/path/to/) filename of the driver library .so/.dll/.dylib. /path/to/ is dispensable if filename is in a 'standard library search path'
 		module = /something/like/path/to/acos5/target/release/libacos5.so;

-		# "user-consent": Override disable / enable GUI enquiry popup when performing a signature, unwrap or RSA decrypt operation with ACOS5.
+		# "user-consent": Override disable / enable IUP GUI enquiry dialog window when performing an RSA signature, unwrap or decrypt operation with ACOS5.
-		# Operational only if compiled with cfg=enable_acos5_ui and IUP installed:
-		user_consent_enabled = no; # anything starting with letter t or y (case-insensitive) get's interpreted as true/yes, otherwise false/no
-		# When the dialog window pops up: Answer with NO in order to decline the RSA key usage; YES or closing the window [X] means accepting RSA key usage
+		# When the iup dialog/popup window is shown: Answer with NO in order to decline the RSA key usage; YES or closing the window [X] means accepting RSA key usage
+		# iup_user_consent_enabled value:  anything starting with letter t or y (case-insensitive) get's interpreted as true/yes, otherwise false/no
+		iup_user_consent_enabled = yes; # in order for true/yes to take effect: Needs compiler switch --cfg iup_user_consent and IUP installed (lib.iup.so/iup.dll)

 		# secure messaging settings:
-		ifd_serial = "11:22:33:44:55:66:77:88";
-		keyset_41434F53504B43532D313576312E3030_02_mac = "F1:E0:D0:C1:B0:A1:89:08:07:16:45:04:13:02:01:F1:89:FE:B3:C8:37:45:16:94"; # corresponds to record# 1/key_reference 0x81 (external auth. key host kh in EF 0x4102); this will be authenticated
+		ifd_serial = "11:22:33:44:55:66:77:88"; # changing this "match all" default value to Your actual hardware serialnr (8 bytes, for ACOS5 V2.00 append zero bytes) needs compiler switch --cfg ifd_serial_constrained_for_sm keyset_41434F53504B43532D313576312E3030_02_mac = "F1:E0:D0:C1:B0:A1:89:08:07:16:45:04:13:02:01:F1:89:FE:B3:C8:37:45:16:94"; # corresponds to record# 1/key_reference 0x81 (external auth. key host kh in EF 0x4102); this will be authenticated
 		keyset_41434F53504B43532D313576312E3030_02_enc = "F1:01:02:13:04:85:16:07:08:49:A1:B0:C1:D0:E0:F1:45:89:B3:16:FE:94:37:C8"; # corresponds to record# 2/key_reference 0x82 (internal auth. key card kc in EF 0x4102)
 	}